Corporate real estate

 Corporate real estate is the real property held or used by a business enterprise or organization for its own operational purposes.
 A corporate real estate portfolio typically includes a corporate headquarters and a number of branch offices, and perhaps also various manufacturing and retail sites.
+Corporate real estate may also refer to the functional practice, department, or profession involved in the planning, acquisition, design, construction or fit-out, management, and administration of real property for a company.

-Concept
+Corporate real estate professionals

-Corporate real estate may also describe the functional practice, department, or profession that is concerned with the planning, acquisition, design, construction/fit-up, management, and administration of real property on behalf of a company.
-Generally, corporate real estate professionals approach the real estate market from the owner-occupant perspective, both leased or the buy-side, primarily demand perspective, similar to corporate purchasing or procurement.
-As such, they seek to contain costs, and may benefit from economic environments that are described by most as "weak".
+Typically, corporate real estate professionals approach the market from an owner-occupant perspective—whether leasing or buying—primarily from the demand side, similar to corporate purchasing or procurement.
+They aim to control costs and can benefit from economic environments considered "weak".

-Although closely related to facilities management and property management, Corporate real estate as a concept is usually broader in corporate functional scope but more narrow within the real estate sector.
+Although related to facilities and property management, corporate real estate typically has a broader corporate scope but a narrower focus within the real estate sector.
 For instance, corporate real estate professionals (or departments) typically dedicate greater emphasis and time on multi-site long-range planning (often called "portfolio planning" or "strategic planning").
-However, corporate real estate is almost exclusively focused on commercial properties types (mostly office, with industrial and retail depending on the company); residential properties are rare in a corporate portfolio.
+The focus is almost exclusively on commercial property types (mostly office, sometimes industrial or retail).
+Inclusion of residential properties in corporate portfolios is rare.